mckeon-ben/particle-pushers/README.md

 ## References

 - Boris, J.P., 1970.
-Relativistic plasma simulation-optimization of a hybrid code.
+Relativistic Plasma Simulation --- Optimization of a Hybrid Code.
 In *Proc.
 Fourth Conf.
 Num.
 Sim.
 Plasmas* (pp. 3-67).
 - Vay, J.L., 2008.
 Simulation of beams or plasmas crossing at relativistic velocity. *Physics of Plasmas, 15*(5).
 - Higuera, A.V. and Cary, J.R., 2017.
 Structure-preserving second-order integration of relativistic charged particle trajectories in electromagnetic fields. *Physics of Plasmas, 24*(5).
 - Lapenta, G. and Markidis, S., 2011.
 Particle acceleration and energy conservation in particle in cell simulations. *Physics of Plasmas, 18*(7).